CopyTranslator/CopyTranslator/docs/support/contributing.md

 ```ts
 app.setAppUserModelId("com.copytranslator.copytranslator");
 ```
-You need to first install the application once for further develop.
+In windows, you need to first install the application once for further develop，otherwise the app have not right to create notification.

 ## Publish Documentation
 Make sure you are Elliott Zheng